acowegg/LANchat/README.md

 # LANchat: Peer-to-Peer LAN Messenger
 An AIM-inspired chat program.

-PyAIM-LAN is a Python-based peer-to-peer (P2P) chat application designed for use on a Local Area Network (LAN).
-It features a graphical user interface (GUI) inspired by the classic AOL Instant Messenger, allowing users to discover each other on the network, engage in private one-on-one chats, and see online statuses.
+LANchat (formerly PyAIM-LAN) is a Python-based peer-to-peer chat app designed for use on a local network.
+Has an interface inspired by the classic AOL Instant Messenger.

-The entire application is contained within a single Python file (`lanchat.py`) and uses only standard Python libraries, ensuring maximum portability and ease of use.
+The entire application is contained within a single Python file (`lanchat.py`) packed to exe using PyInstaller.
+Uses only standard Python libraries.
 ## Features

 *   **Peer-to-Peer Communication:** No central server required after initial peer discovery.
 Communication is direct between clients.
-*   **LAN-Only:** Operates exclusively within your local network.
+*   **LAN-Only:** Operates exclusively within the local network of the default router.
 No internet connection or external servers are used.
 *   **AOL-Inspired GUI:**
     *   Contact list displaying online users with status indicators (Online/Away/Offline).
     *   Private chat windows for one-on-one conversations.